I'm about to smother you...with all you need to know to make shrimp étouffée.

 In the end, I realized that by calling for less liquid initially, and then calling for adjusting the consistency of the sauce later with more liquid as needed, I could allow the cook to control the sauce exactly as they want, regardless of the chosen shade of roux.

-In a classic stew, your first step is usually to brown the meat, after which you sauté the vegetables and add liquids like stock.
+In a classic stew recipe, your first step is usually to brown the meat, after which you sauté the vegetables and add liquids like stock.
 Then everything gets simmered together, extracting the flavor of the meat into the liquid slowly as it cooks; by the time the meat is fork-tender, you have a full-flavored dish.

 In an étouffée made with shrimp, it can't work that way.
 We need to build the sauce's flavor before the shrimp ever enter the pot—otherwise, they'll overcook.
 One huge piece of that puzzle is the stock we use.